VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Discussion

 To evaluate the effectiveness of each component of our approach, we conducted an ablation study using the following settings.
 For each setting, we scanned across scales for all 200 prompts using the same seed.
 Similar to before, we plotted the trade-off curve for each setting.

 Rather than altering the attention values, we explored a simpler and more intuitive approach: flipping the text embedding prior to input into the DiT (Whole Embedding Flip, WEF).
-This is similar to applying the CFG on text embeddings in NASA, but keeps the positive and negative tokens separated.
+This is similar to applying the CFG on text embeddings studied in \citet{nguyen_snoopi:_2024}, but keeps the positive and negative tokens separated.
 Specifically, the negative text embedding is scaled by $-\alpha$, concatenated with the positive prompt embedding in the sequence length dimension, and used as the prompt embedding for the DiT.
-We did not remove the padding for the negative prompt, as we found out that removing it causes the negative prompts to have no effects at all.
-We also tested our approach with no bias, no mask (but still duplication), and no duplication, no mask.
-The trade-off plot is shown in Figure~\ref{fig:ab}.
-We specifically show the results from WEF in Figure~\ref{fig:whole} across different scales.
-This simpler and more intuitive approach appears to have no effect.
+We did not remove the padding for the negative prompt, as we found out that removing it causes the negative prompts to have no effect at all.

+We also tested our approach with no bias, no mask (but still duplication), and no duplication no mask.
+The trade-off plot is shown in Figure~\ref{fig:tradeoff} Right.
+The simpler and more intuitive WEF approach appears to have almost no effect at all.
 We hypothesize that this is because it is similar to flipping both the key and the value, causing regions most similar to the flipped key (i.e., least similar to the original negative prompt) to be pushed away, rather than pushing away regions most similar to the original negative prompt (i.e., unflipped key).
 From the figure, we can see that the configurations without masking have a sharp positive score drop as the negative score increases.
-The WEF has a very limited range of negative scores, confirming the qualitative results.
-Our methods and the one without attention bias has similar results, showing that the bias is optional and can be compensated with scaling changes.
+The WEF has a very limited range of negative scores.
+Our methods and the one without attention bias have similar results; this could be due to the MLLM not being sensitive enough to see the minor changes in quality.